Quick start

 When should I use the Wallpaper Calculator?

 Use it when your task matches one of these common needs: Estimate rolls for a bedroom, office, or powder room.
 Subtract common doors and windows from wall area.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Wallpaper Calculator doing with my inputs?

-In plain language: The calculator finds wall area from room perimeter and height, subtracts estimated doors and windows, adds waste, divides by roll coverage, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator finds wall area from room perimeter and height, subtracts estimated doors and windows, adds waste, divides by roll coverage, rounds up, and multiplies by roll price when entered.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Wallpaper Calculator inputs mean?

 Room length and width: the two pairs of walls used to estimate total wall area from room perimeter.
+Wall height: the average height from the floor or baseboard to the ceiling, trim, or stopping point.
 Doors and windows: standard openings subtracted from wall area before waste is added.
-Roll coverage: usable square feet one roll covers; use the product label because pattern repeat can reduce it.
-Waste percent: extra wallpaper for trimming, matching patterns, damaged strips, and mistakes.
+Roll coverage: usable square feet one roll covers; use the product label before trying to calculate it from roll width and roll length.
+Waste percent: extra wallpaper for trimming, matching patterns, damaged strips, corners, and mistakes.
+Price per roll: optional roll price used only for a rough material cost before tax, shipping, paste, tools, or labor.

 How should I read the Wallpaper Calculator answer?